dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 **Output format**

 By default, the output is in Arrow format.
-You can switch to JASON format using the following parameter.
-However, due to performances limitations, we recommend using the JSON parameter for testing and validation.
+You can switch to JSON format using the following parameter.
+However, due to performance limitations, we recommend using the JSON parameter for testing and validation.
 The JSON received is a base64 encoded string.
 To access it, you can decode it using a base64 decoder.
 The JSON is created from pandas, which means you can change it back to a dataframe using `pandas.read_json(json, orient="table")`.
 Or you can work with the data directly using `json["data"]`, and find the table schema using `json["schema"]["fields"]`.

 ```graphql